 Building Owners are Entering the Shared Office Space Market

 WeWork’s IPO (and in turn, its decision to slow down growth) had a profound effect on building owners who were exposed to the risks of leasing a large amount of square footage to one company.
 In 2019, building owners began to explore opening their own shared office spaces.
 It is anticipated to continue and grow in 2020, with building owners choosing to operate or increase their control over shared offices and reduce their risks.

 Demand for Tenant Representation will Increase

-Vacancy rates are projected to continue at a below average percentage, giving Landlords the ability to be quite selective in leasing options.
+Vacancy rates are projected to continue at a below-average percentage, giving Landlords the ability to be quite selective in leasing options.
 For tenants seeking desirable space in Orange County, having tenant representation becomes a must versus an option.
-New tenants are expected to present not just their financials, but in some cases Landlords are asking for more detail such as marketing and business plans in order to qualify to lease a desired space.
-More than ever, having a commercial real estate broker when seeking to lease a space is becoming a necessity.
+New tenants are expected to present not just their financials, but in some cases, Landlords are asking for more detail such as marketing and business plans in order to qualify to lease the desired space.
+More than ever, having a commercial real estate broker when seeking to lease space is becoming a necessity.
 The competition for quality space is high.

 Demand for Amenities will Increase

 Desirable tenants also have demands for landlords.
 Landlords will find that in 2020 the demand for amenities, such as meals, gym, activities, will increase.
 Today’s businesses are seeking a work/life balance and the ability to have a more comfortable experience in their work environments and are choosing buildings that provide these amenities.
 In addition to these, many landlords are providing work transportation to tenants, due to the continuous lack of parking in most Orange County buildings.

 Office leasing rates should remain stable with potential declining rent growth.
 Despite the increases in rents that are commonly seen in Irvine, Irvine Spectrum, and Newport Beach, the annual office rent growth for Orange County continues to be at a below-average rate.